Qtom-99/ERVscanner/README.md

 ## Description of each shell script

 1. `mkdir.sh`
    If you run this shell script in your working directory, it will generate nessesary directories.
-The
-1. filter_read, add_pipe1
+2. `filter_reads.sh`, add_pipe1
-  process1 Extract both read pairs in which one of the paired ends is mapped to an ERV region in the reference genome (add_pipe1 uses pairs in which both are mapped to MRs) process2 Estimation of insertion position Extract reads that map to non-ERV regions. process3 Create fastq file of RERVreads Extract reads mapped to ERV
+   - Extracting both read pairs in which one of the paired ends is mapped to an ERV region in the reference genome (add_pipe1 uses pairs in which both are mapped to MRs)
-1. Pipeline2
+   - Estimation of insertion position Extract reads that map to non-ERV regions
+   - Creating fastq file of RERVreads Extract reads mapped to ERV
+3. `remapping_reads.sh`
-  process4 Merge and map fastqs Reads attached to ERVs and map them back to the database process5 Create list of insert positions
+   - Merge and map fastqs Reads attached to ERVs and map them back to the database
-1. Pipeline3
+   - Create list of insert positions
+4. `annotate_ERV.sh`
-  process6 Match each sample's insertions with position IDs
+   - Matching each sample's insertions with position IDs
-1. Pipeline4
+5. `filtering_loci.sh`
-  process7 Filter by insertion sequence estimation, create cross table of 01
+   - Filtering data by insertion sequence estimation, create cross table of 01
-1. Pipeline5, add_pipe5
+6. `genotyping_ins.sh`, add_pipe5
-  process8 Genotyping
-1. Pipeline6
+   - Genotyping insetions using the information of boundary-overlapping reads
+7. `make_vcf.sh`
-  process9 Creation of VCF
+   - Creation of final output in VCF file format

 ## How to run